 Take a tour of Big Bear, but do it “pirate-style.”
 The Big Bear Pirate Ship, also known as The Time Bandit, is a 1/3rd scale replica of a Spanish Galleon that will take you and your family around Big Bear Lake for a “swashbucklin’ adventure.”
 Each tour lasts about 90 minutes and features live entertainment and “authentic pirates.”
 Check the website for details and reservation information.

 41220 Park Ave., Big Bear Lake, CA 92315

 Meadow Park has something for the whole family.
-This 16.25 acre facility includes tennis courts, a children’s playground, volleyball court, basketball court, picnic pavilion, and lots of green open spaces.
+This 16.25-acre facility includes tennis courts, a children’s playground, a volleyball court, a basketball court, a picnic pavilion, and lots of green open spaces.
 Don’t forget to bring some balls, a Frisbee, and a picnic meal.

 Stanfield Marsh Wildlife and Waterfowl Habitat Park

 42300 Big Bear Blvd., Big Bear Lake, CA 92314

 This is a great place for families to stroll and enjoy their surroundings.
 You’ll find a large wooden gazebo with informative posters about the wildlife in the area.
 In addition, there are two boardwalks built over the water.
 Take a look at the fish, keep an eye out for the ducks, and enjoy the tranquility.